RohiniMahadevan/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 # Business Card Data with OCR
-This project aims to extract the texts given the business cards using tools like OCR.
+This project aims to extract the texts given in the business cards using tools like OCR.

 **Libraries Needed**